smartcontractkit/functions-lens-eventbrite/README.md

 To deploy [`DiscountPublicationAction.sol`](./src/DiscountPublicationAction.sol) smart contract, prepare the following constructor arguments:

-- `hub` - The address of a Lens' [LensHub](https://docs.lens.xyz/v2/docs/deployed-contract-addresses#mumbai-developer-preview) smart contract
+- `hub` - The address of a Lens' [LensHub](https://docs.lens.xyz/docs/deployed-contract-addresses#mumbai-testnet-addresses) smart contract
-- `moduleGlobals` - The address of a Lens' [ModuleGlobals](https://docs.lens.xyz/v2/docs/deployed-contract-addresses#mumbai-developer-preview) smart contract
+- `moduleRegistry` - The address of a Lens' [ModuleGlobals](https://docs.lens.xyz/docs/deployed-contract-addresses#mumbai-testnet-addresses) smart contract
 - `router` - The address of a Chainlink [Functions Router](https://docs.chain.link/chainlink-functions/supported-networks) smart contract
 - `subscriptionId` - The ID of your Chainlink Functions subscription which you can create at [Functions Subscription Manager](https://functions.chain.link/) following steps from the [Official Documentation](https://docs.chain.link/chainlink-functions/resources/subscriptions)
-- `callbackGasLimit` - The [maximum gas](https://docs.chain.link/chainlink-functions/api-reference/functions-client) that Chainlink Functions can use when transmitting the response to your contract
+- `callbackGasLimit` - The [maximum gas](https://docs.chain.link/chainlink-functions/api-reference/functions-client) that Chainlink Functions can use when transmitting the response to your contract.
+We recommend going with 300000 for now.
 - `donIdBytes32` - The ID of a Chainlink Functions [DON to be invoked](https://docs.chain.link/chainlink-functions/supported-networks).
-This needs to be converted to `bytes32` with `cast --format-bytes32-string "fun-polygon-mumbai-1"` or via etherjs with `node getDonIdBytes.js fun-polygon-mumbai-1`.
+The docs list the Don Id as a string or a bytes32 hex.
+Copy the bytes32 hex, or you want to convert programmatically yourself, run `cast --format-bytes32-string "fun-polygon-mumbai-1"` or via etherjs with `node getDonIdBytes.js fun-polygon-mumbai-1`.

 Then run the `forge create` command:

 ```
 forge create --rpc-url <your_rpc_url> \
     --private-key <your_private_key> \
-    --constructor-args <hub> <moduleGlobals> <router> <subscriptionId> <callbackGasLimit> <donIdBytes32> \
+    --constructor-args <hub> <moduleRegistry> <router> <subscriptionId> <callbackGasLimit> <donIdBytes32> \
-    --etherscan-api-key <your_etherscan_api_key> \
+    --etherscan-api-key <your_polygonscan_api_key> \
     --verify \
     --legacy \
     src/DiscountPublicationAction.sol:DiscountPublicationAction